Lynnette177/MQTT-SERVER-MONITOR/README.md

 Define your WIFI SSID/PASSWORD in bupt.h.
 Also your BUPT Account/Password if you need auto login BUPT-portal in school.
 Define your Weather API key in weather.h.
 Define your mqtt server/port/account/password/topic in mqtt.h.
+Hold the bottom button (GPIO0) to turn off screen
 Flash and enjoy.

 ## Server